fabiofelix/xHiPP/README.md

 A user can see information inside data points in different ways, depending on the data type, text, image, audio or other types of data.

 **DEPENDING ON DATA AND ATTRIBUTE QUANTITY, AND CLUSTERING/PROJECTION ALGORITHMS CHOSEN, THE PROCESSING TIME CAN TAKE A LOT.
-PLEASE, BE CAREFUL WITH K-MEANS ALGORITHM, BECAUSE OF ITS COMPLEXITY TIME.**
+PLEASE, BE CAREFUL WITH K-MEDOID ALGORITHM, BECAUSE OF ITS COMPLEXITY TIME.**

 ### File format (csv)